OrdinaryDev83/tack-ro-montreal/README.md

 # tack-ro-montreal
 In this project, we are focusing on optimizing the routes of the city of Montreal's snow removal teams.
+This project is an unguided open Operations Research project from EPITA.

 # Structure
  * 'theoretical' folder : cases of drone flight and snowplow passage.